Heat Press Choices

 A heat press machine represents nearly half of your investment when starting a t-shirt business.
 Because of this, choosing the right one is important and can save you time and money if you choose the right one.

-All heat press machines have only one job, to provide heat and pressure for a specified amount of time.
+All t shirt heat press transfer machines have only one job, to provide heat and pressure for a specified amount of time.
 That being said, each type of press offers different variations that may or may not be suited for the job you want to do.

 This page is very long but all of your imprinting work revolves around a heat press.
 The more you know all about heat press choices, the better we can help you pick the right one for your needs.